mdn/content/files/en-us/web/http/headers/sec-ch-prefers-reduced-motion/index.md

 - `<preference>`

-  - : The user agent's preference for reduced-motion animations, which is often taken from the underlying operating system's setting.
+  - : The user agent's preference for reduced-motion animations.
+This is often taken from the underlying operating system's setting.
 The value of this directive can be either `no-preference` or `reduce`.

 ## Examples